-The Indian markets have already entered the bear market, believes Ajay Srivastava of Dimensions Consulting.
-The economy is likely to contract for the next few quarters and political agenda will rule the global markets.
+Ajay Srivastava of Dimensions Consulting told CNBC-TV18 that the economy is likely to contract for next few quarters and political agenda will rule the global markets.

 It is advisable to 'travel light' in this market, he added.
 Margins are likely to shrink that will lead to a downgrade in valuations of companies.

 Speaking to CNBC-TV18, Srivastava said: “The capitalisation will come when domestic investors throw in the towel.”

 In this market, focus should be on import subsidy equivalents.
 No policy initiatives are visible now that will boost demand and push economy growth.

 Below is the verbatim transcript of Ajay Srivastava's interview to Sonia Shenoy & Anuj Singhal on CNBC-TV18.